How to fix Dying Light 2 multiplayer if coop isn’t working

-Dying Light 2 multiplayer is a little broken at the moment as players suffer coop disconnecting issues and more.
-You might have thought this was to do with you or your friends’ internet connections, but it turns out it’s actually on the game’s side rather than yours.
-Thankfully, developers Techland are on the case with an incoming Dying Light 2 patch.
+Dying Light 2 multiplayer is currently a bit broken at the moment as players deal with coop disconnecting issues and more.
+You might have thought this was to do with dodgy internet connections on you or your friends' sides, but it turns out it’s actually on the game’s end rather than yours.
+Thankfully, developers Techland are on the case with an incoming Dying Light 2 patch for console and various small patches for PC, the first of which is now out.
 Here are the details on how to get your Dying Light 2 coop multiplayer fixed.

 Dying Light 2 tips | Dying Light 2 fast travel and Metro locations | Dying Light 2 weapons and mods | Dying Light 2 gear | Dying Light 2 radio frequency | Dying Light 2 map | Dying Light 2 repair weapons | Dying Light 2 Inhibitors | Dying Light 2 endings | How to get the Dying Light 2 secret frying pan weapon | Does Dying Light 2 have crossplay? | How long to beat Dying Light 2? | Dying Light 2 safe codes